-For 2018, the range has had a upgrade, and this year Apple decided to make a big phone with an even bigger screen.
+Fast forward to now, and the range has had an upgrade.
+What's more, this year Apple decided to make a big phone with an even bigger screen.

 When the manufacturer told us the iPhone X was a taste of the future, it wasn't kidding. iPhone XR, iPhone XS and the iPhone XS are all built on the foundation started by the iPhone X (big screen/no bezels) and expand.